10 of the strangest theme restaurants in Tokyo, Japan

 TOKYO HAS 160,000 restaurants, a cultural tradition of artistic food, and more Michelin stars than France.
 Mix Japan’s cultural elements of practicality, cutting-edge automation, ingenuity, Manga, Cosplay, and innovation with food, and some strange experiences are available.

 From robot cafes to nostalgic school lunches, here’s a look at unusual dining spots in Tokyo.
-Note: There’s a fast turnover for businesses in the city, so try calling first, and book with one of the many hotels in Tokyo so you can hit up more than one of these.
+Note: There’s a fast turnover for businesses in the city, so try calling first.

 Originating in 1998, Maid cafés can now be found all over Japan.
 Female servers dress in maid costumes like popular anime characters This trend is a thriving Japanese subculture called Cosplay, or costume performance art.